Brookfield WPCA Budget Narrative – FY2023-24

 Also, high values for the Commission are

-● To fulfill its mission to avoid and reduce pollution from the Town of Brookfield into the
+- To fulfill its mission to avoid and reduce pollution from the Town of Brookfield into the surrounding waterways.

-● Integrity.
-All decisions are open to the public and finances pass intrinsic and extrinsic
+- Integrity.
+All decisions are open to the public and finances pass intrinsic and extrinsic audits.

-The WPCA Commission has given focus to its employees and continues to give this area focus— a challenge for a volunteer board.
-Our goal is to conduct this enterprise so as to reflect positively on the WPCA and Brookfield.
+The WPCA Commission has given focus to its employees and continues to give this area focus—a challenge for a volunteer board.
+A high value is to conduct this enterprise so as to reflect positively on the WPCA and Brookfield.